Free Maryland Criminal & Arrest Record Search (All MD Counties)

 To schedule an in-person visitation, please contact the facility using the assigned email address or phone number below.
 If you have any questions, please contact the Maryland DPSCS COVID-19 Family Hotline at 410-724-5722 or look at the Maryland inmate visitation services page.

-The following images provide each facilities name, visitations hours, and contact information:
+The following images provide each facility’s name, visitation hours, and contact information:

 First part of the table showing Maryland's correctional facilities, the first column shows the facility names, second column is for the visiting hours, third column shows contact details, and the last column shows other important information.